basarat/algorithms/src/maximumContiguousSubarray/README.md

 console.log(maximumSubarray([-2, 1, -3, 4, -1, 2, 1, -5, 4]));
 ```

-Since this algorithm only does one pass through the input array, it has time complexity O(n).
+Since this algorithm only does one pass through the input array, it has time complexity O(n) with a constant space complexity as we are only maintaining a few variables the track the invariants.